 Always the innovator, Macy’s is known for several firsts that changed the retail industry.
 Macy’s was the first retailer to promote a woman, Margaret Getchell, to an executive position, making business history.
 Macy’s pioneered such revolutionary business practices as the one-price system, in which the same item was sold to every customer at one price, and quoting specific prices for goods in newspaper advertising.
-Known for its creative merchandising, Macy’s was the first to introduce such products as the tea bag, the Idaho baked potato and colored bath towels.
+Known for its creative merchandising, Macy’s was the first to introduce such products as the Idaho baked potato and colored bath towels.
 Macy’s also was the first retailer to hold a New York City liquor license.

 By 1918, R.H.
 Macy & Co. was generating $36 million in annual sales.
 Yet, the prosperity of the retailer was never more apparent than when the company went public in 1922 and began to open regional stores and take over competing retailers.
 In 1923, the Toledo-based department store Lasalle & Koch was acquired; the next year, Davison-Paxton in Atlanta was acquired; and in 1936, the Newark-based Bamberger’s was purchased.